-- District analysis of third-party proposals will include a summary of the request, a description of the third-party project ("proposed project"), and the required mitigation. - Evaluation criteria of third-party proposals shall include:

-Alignment with District Mission, Policies, and Goals

-- Does the proposed project support the District's mission? - Does the proposed project provide a public benefit? - Does the proposed project align with the Basic Policy and Good Neighbor policy? - Is the project proponent's mission aligned with the District and do they have a track record of environmentally sensitive projects?

-Proximity to District Lands and Regional Context

-- Is the proposed project located within the District's boundaries or sphere of influence, or within the larger nine-county Bay Area region? - Is the proposed project at an appropriate scope and scale for the site and/or region? - Will the proposed project directly affect District lands or surrounding ecosystems?

-Public, Partner, and Social Implications
+- ◆ District analysis of third-party proposals will include a summary of the request, a description of the third-party project ("proposed project"), and the required mitigation-, and a finding that the project and mitigation will likely result in a long-term benefit to the affected resource. - Evaluation criteria of third-party proposals shall include: - Alignment with District Mission, Policies, and Goals - Does the proposed project support the District's mission? - Does the proposed project provide a public benefit? - Does the proposed project align with the Basic Policy and Good Neighbor policy? - Is the project proponent's mission aligned with the District and do they have a track record of environmentally sensitive projects? - Proximity to District Lands and Regional Context - Is the proposed project located within the District's boundaries or sphere of influence, or within the larger nine county Bay Area region? - Is the proposed project at an appropriate scope and scale for the site and/or region? - Will the proposed project directly affect District lands or surrounding ecosystems? - Public, Partner, and Social Implications - What are the potential impacts and/or benefits to the public and our partners?
+What are the potential impacts and/or benefits to under-

-- What are the potential impacts and/or benefits to the public and our partners?
-What are the potential impacts and/or benefits to underresourced and/or vulnerable communities and to Native American tribes? - Is there public support for or opposition to the project and/or to the proposed mitigation? - Does the project offer opportunities to strengthen relationships or partner with outside agencies, non-profit organizations, and other groups?

-Does the project improve or reduce public access opportunities?
+- resourced and/or vulnerable communities and to Native American tribes? - Is there public support for or opposition to the project and/or to the proposed mitigation? - Does the project offer opportunities to strengthen relationships or partner with outside agencies, non-profit organizations, and other groups? - Does the project improve or reduce public access opportunities?